Ple1din/Ple1din/README.md

 - Coordination of programming, planning, and code structuring teams.
 - Close collaboration on the strategy of the video game in development.
 - Support and mentoring team members who require technical assistance.
 - **Previous experience in high school:** Java programmer on the TecBot 3158 team.
-I actively participated in the successful migration of the tank chassis to a Swerve system, innovating for the first time on the team.
+I actively participated in the successful migration of the tank chassis to a Swerve system, innovating for the first time on the team and programming autonomous schedule.

 ## Current Project